History of Andhra Pradesh: Merger of Hyderabad and Andhra States

 In December 1953, the States Reorganisation Commission convened to create states on linguistic lines.
 Due to public demand, the commission recommended abolishing Hyderabad State and merging its Marathi-speaking region into Bombay State and its Kannada-speaking region into Mysore State.

 The States Reorganisation Commission (SRC) discussed a merger of the Telugu-speaking Telangana region of Hyderabad State and Andhra State.
 According to Paragraph 374 of the report, "The creation of Vishalandhra is an ideal to which numerous individuals and public bodies, both in Andhra and Telangana, have been passionately attached over a long period of time, and unless there are strong reasons to the contrary, this sentiment is entitled to consideration".
 About Telangana, paragraph 378 reads: "One of the principal causes of opposition of Vishalandhra also seems to be the apprehension felt by the educationally backward people of Telangana that they may be swamped and exploited by the more advanced people of the coastal areas".
 In its analysis, the SRC opposed an immediate merger.
 Paragraph 386 reads, "After taking all these factors into consideration we have come to the conclusion that it will be in the interests of Andhra as well as Telangana, if for the present, the Telangana area is to constitute into a separate State, which may be known as the Hyderabad State with provision for its unification with Andhra after the general elections likely to be held in or about 1961 if by a two thirds majority the legislature of the residuary Hyderabad State expresses itself in favor of such unification".
 The central government, led by Nehru, merged Andhra State and Telangana to form Andhra Pradesh on 1 November 1956 after ensuring safeguards to Telangana in the form of a gentleman's agreement.

-Telangana movement

-1972 and 2009.
-On 9 December 2009, the Government of India announced the formation of a Telangana state.
-Protests in the Coastal Andhra and Rayalseema regions took place immediately after the announcement, and on 23 December 2009 the decision was indefinitely deferred.
-The Telangana movement for statehood continued, with suicides, strikes and protests.